docQodly/docs/docs/language/dateandtime.md

 |---------|--- |:---:|------|
 |Result|string|<-|Current time returned using ISO format with milliseconds|<!-- END REF -->

 #### Description

 `timestamp` <!-- REF #_command_.timestamp.Summary -->returns the current UTC time in ISO format with milliseconds, i.e. yyyy-MM-ddTHH:mm:ss.SSSZ<!-- END REF -->.
 Note that the "Z" character indicates the GMT time zone.

-Each time returned by `timestamp` is expressed according to the ISO 8601 standard.
-For more information about this standard, refer to: https://en.wikipedia.org/wiki/ISO_8601
+Each time returned by `timestamp` is expressed according to the [ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601).

 :::note